-Management's Discussion and Analysis (Continued) For the Year Ended June 30, 2022
+Management's Discussion and Analysis As of and for the Year Ended June 30, 2023

 Government-Wide Financial Statements

 The government-wide financial statements are designed to provide readers with a broad overview of the Village's finances in a manner similar to a private-sector business.
 Governmental and business-type activities are presented in separate columns along with a total column for the primary government.